phenotypic/Enigma-Simulator/README.md

 | **Reflector Types** | `UKW_A`, `UKW_B`, `UKW_C` | `UKW_B_THIN`, `UKW_C_THIN` |
 | **Mandatory Rotors** | At least one of `VI`, `VII`, `VIII` must be included | At least one of `VI`, `VII`, `VIII` must be included |
 | **Plugboard Connections** | Up to 10 letter pairs | Up to 10 letter pairs |

+## Cryptanalysis

+- **Scoring**: Uses quadgrams for scoring; a fitness function determines how 'English-like' the decryption is.
+Only English is implemented currently, but other languages can be added by generating new quadgram files.
+- **Target Length**: Designed to decrypt messages of length 200-250 characters using only the ciphertext.
+- **Complexity Reduction**: The process exploits the fact that the rotor order and indicator settings can be determined independent of the plugboard and ring settings, significantly reducing overall complexity.

+### Steps

+#### 1. Determine Rotor Order and Indicator Settings:

+- Try deciphering the ciphertext with each rotor combination and rotor order for all possible combinations of indicator settings, assuming the ring settings are 'AAA'.
+- Store the top N (1000 by default) decryptions for the next step.

+#### 2. Find Ring Settings:

+- Using the best rotor and indicator settings from the previous step, try each possible ring setting on the fast rotor first.
+- The rotors must stay registered with the recovered indicator setting, so as each ring is moved, the trial indicator setting for that rotor is moved in the same direction.
+- Use quadgram statistics to rank the candidates.

+#### 3. Find Plugboard Settings:

+- First, store the score with no plugboard.
+- Try all 2-letter pairs in the first position and fix the highest scoring pair if it scores higher than with no plugboard.
+- Remove those letters from the alphabet list and repeat for up to the maximum number of pairs (default is 10).

+By following these steps, the script efficiently reduces the problem space and attempts to crack the Enigma-encrypted message.